lukeelten/openshift-vagrant/reference-architecture/rhv-ansible/README.md

 ```

 ### RHEL QCOW2 Image
-The ovirt-ansible role, oVirt.image-template requires a URL to download a QCOW2 KVM image to use as
+The oVirt-ansible role, oVirt.image-template requires a URL to download a QCOW2 KVM image to use as
 the basis for the VMs on which OpenShift will be installed.
 If a CentOS image is desired, a suitable
 URL is commented out in the variable file, `playbooks/vars/ovirt-infra-vars.yaml`.
 If a RHEL image
 is preferred, log in at <https://access.redhat.com/>, navigate to Downloads, Red Hat Enterprise Linux,